pluto/ronkathon/src/dsa/README.md

 # Digital Signature Algorithms (DSA)

-## Introduction

-**What are digital signatures?**
+### What are digital signatures?**

-Just like its name, **Digital Signatures** are digital analogs of physical signatures.
+Like its name, **Digital Signatures** are digital analogs of physical signatures.
 For example, when you want to write a cheque you have to "sign" it for authentication purposes.
 But think about how you would do the same over the internet.
 Here is where **Digital Signatures** come into the picture.

 **Digital Signatures** have the following properties: